meceware/meceware.com/docs/fullpage-for-gutenberg.md

 Some of the WordPress plugins or Javascript libraries that depend on scrolling mechanism such as sticky menus, animations etc. might not work if scroll bar is disabled using the plugin.
 Please enable the [Scroll Bar](#scroll-bar "Scroll Bar") option to enable scroll based animations.

-#### Updating From v1.X to v2.0
+#### Updating From v2.X to v3.0

-FullPage for Gutenberg plugin has a major update that includes optimizations and enhancements.
-To update the plugin from `v1.X` to `v2.X`, please follow the instructions below:
+FullPage for Gutenberg plugin has a major update that changes a lot of things under the hood!
+To update the plugin from `v2.X` to `v3.X`, please follow the instructions below:

-- Before updating, please take a database backup.
+- Before updating, please take a **database backup** as a precaution.

 - Update FullPage for Gutenberg plugin to the latest version.